 Since Chandlers (1962) classic, the relationship between strategy and structure has been subject of both empirical and conceptual studies with aim and intention to show the direct or indirect link from strategy to structure.
-Chandler (1962) formed the basis of the structure follows strategy paradigm which was later tested and confirmed in Britain (Chanon, 1973), France (Pooley-Dias, 1972) and Germany (Thanheiser, 1972).
+Direct links of structure can be explained by the nature and diversity of the products and markets of the organization (Chandler, 1962; Channon, 1973; Rumelt, 1974).
+There already exists a substantial body of work dealing with the relationship between strategy and structure, but most of the studies oversimplify things by focussing mainly on diversification and divisionalization.
+Chandler (1962) classic study showed how changes in strategy namely product-market diversification, required subsequent alterations in structure particularly divisionalization.
+This formed the basis of the structure follows strategy paradigm which was later tested and confirmed in Britain (Chanon, 1973), France (Pooley-Dias, 1972) and Germany (Thanheiser, 1972).
 Rumelt (1974) was then able to show how the match influenced performance.
 In all this cases strategy was characterized mainly in terms of breath of markets either as diversified or undiversified.
 Structure on other hand was largely according to its divisionalized or departmentalized form and nature of controls.
+Studies suggest that strategy implementation requires a 'fit' between strategy and organization design.
+Fit has been described by Miles and Snow as a process as well as a state,